Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 Probably the most common aquarium use for plastic mesh, tank dividers save people the trouble of purchasing another aquarium if one can utilize the space in the existing tank.
-Male bettas are a prime example of fish that can’t get along with its own species.
-The tank divider will ensure the two fish won’t be able to fight.
+Male bettas are a prime example of fish that can’t get along with their own species.
+By constructing a tank divider, you will ensure the two fish won’t be able to fight.

-How to construct a betta tank divider can be found here.
 Of course, the same principle applies to other species of fish.
-In a 20 gallon long, you can keep a crayfish on one side and endler live bearers on the other, without fear of the crayfish eating the fish.
+In a 20-gallon long, you can keep a crayfish on one side and Endler's livebearers on the other, without fear of the crayfish eating the fish.

 This is another popular use for plastic mesh.
-At one point someone came up with the creative idea to grow java moss on sheets of mesh.
-Java moss is a slow growing plant and it takes its time, but once it clings and spreads, you’ll have a pretty cool background for your tank.
-The picture below (not mine) is an amazing example of what you can accomplish with this concept.
+At one point someone came up with the creative idea to grow Java moss on sheets of mesh.
+Java moss is a slow-growing plant and it takes its time, but once it clings and spreads, you’ll have a pretty cool background for your tank.
+The picture above (not mine) is an amazing example of what you can accomplish with this concept.
 I'm sure the fish appreciate the extra plant life too.

 With creativity and a dash of science, one can create an effective filter, even more so than those sold in stores (if you understand the importance of the nitrogen cycle, surface area, and water flow).
 Plastic mesh is a popular material for keeping filter media in place while allowing water flow.

 I always use plastic mesh when creating an internal box filter for this purpose.
 I can also imagine it working for HOB filters.